bioperl/bioperl.github.io/howtos/Short-read_assemblies_with_BWA.md

 | sort on coordinates                 | samtools | `sort`        |
 | create bam index                    | samtools | `index`       |

 Command-line options can be directed to the `aln` and `samse/sampe` steps using factory arguments.
-See [Specifying Options](#Specifying_options "wikilink").
+See [Specifying Options].

 Running separate bwa components
 -------------------------------

 A second mode for allows direct access to `bwa` commands.
-To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options](#Specifying_options "wikilink")):
+To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options]):

 ```perl